hasufell/docker-gentoo-pydio/README.md

 ```

 You may want to adjust settings in the following config directories:
-* `./config/nginx-reverse` (will be mapped into `/etc/nginx/` of the front proxy)
 * `./config/nginx-pydio` (will be mapped into `/etc/nginx/` of the pydio server)
 * `./config/php5/ext-active` (will be mapped into `/etc/php/fpm-php5.6/ext-active` for additional configuration on top of the default one)
 * `./config/php5/fpm.d` (will be mapped into `/etc/php/fpm-php5.6/fpm.d` for additional configuration on top of the default one)
-* `./config/ssl/server` (will be mapped into `/etc/ssl/server/` for certificates)
+* `./config/ssl/server` (will be mapped into `/etc/nginx/certs/` for certificates)
 * `./config/mysql` (holds the `create_pydio_db.sql` sql script which will be executed when the mysql server starts for the first time)

 Important settings:
-* make sure nginx (pydio instance) and php5 run with the `www` group (should be pre-set), so that they can both access the pydio-data container
-* make sure the hostnames in `./config/nginx-reverse/sites-enabled/pydio.conf` are set correctly
-* make sure you have a proper ssl certificate setup and the nginx front proxy is configured to use it in `./config/nginx-reverse/sites-enabled/pydio.conf`
+* make sure you have a proper ssl certificate setup in `./config/ssl/server`, one for each virtual host you are running (if the virtual hostname is `foo.bar.com`, then the cert must be named `foo.bar.com.crt` and the key `foo.bar.com.key`)
 * __change the password__ in `./config/mysql/create_pydio_db.sql`!
 This is for accessing the mysql server

-## Starting via docker-compose
+## The easy way

 ### Prerequisites
-* `docker-compose`
+* install `docker-compose`
+* pull the reverse proxy: `docker pull hasufell/gentoo-nginx-proxy:20150820`

 ### Starting
 ```
+docker run -d -p 80:80 -p 443:443 -v ./config/ssl/server:/etc/nginx/certs -v /var/run/docker.sock:/tmp/docker.sock:ro hasufell/gentoo-nginx-proxy:20150820
 docker-compose up
 ```